 Hello!
-If you saw my fall preview post, you know that I’m obsessed at the moment with faux lamb’s ear (that actually looks real) and cotton bolls.
+I’m obsessed at the moment with faux lamb’s ear (that actually looks real) and cotton bolls.
 I used cotton bolls last year and loved them, so they’re back again this year.
 The first thing I did to kick off my fall decor was make a wreath for our front door.
 I kept things somewhat simple, and there’s minimal color.

 *Affiliate links included.
 Click HERE for my disclosure statement.